Filament Custom Action to Export Table Data to Excel

 In the code above:

-ensures that it retrieves all records matching the current filters, not just those on the current page, thereby considering any filters applied to the table.->icon('heroicon-o-arrow-down-on-square')
+• new OrdersExport($this->table->paginated(false)->getRecords()) creates a new instance of the export class with the current table records, The paginated(false) ensures that it retrieves all records matching the current filters, not just those on the current page, thereby considering any filters applied to the table.

 <?php